BACK TO HOME PAGE BACK TO SITE MAP CONTACT DAVID

 Johnny 'Legs' Burton

 A very funny comedian from the North East with a great mobile face that had them laughing as soon he walked onstage!
 Very infectious comedy style and a really nice chap too.
 I was working in Minehead back in 2005 and discovered that the venue was managed by Johnny's daughter!
 She gave me his phone number and Johnny was gobsmacked to hear from me after so many years.
-He is also well chuffed to know that he joins this list of artistes with whom I worked back in the Seventies.
+He was also well chuffed to know that he joined this list of artistes with whom I worked back in the Seventies.
+Sadly Johnny has now passed away and it's been nice to have had e-mails from a few of his family who are pleased to see that John is still remembered by many 'turns' who worked with him.

 Alvis & O'Dell